jsczzzk/R-MSFM/README.md

 ## Improved version

 In the coming extended paper, we improve our R-MSFM from two aspects and achieve the SOTA result.
 1. We propose another lightweight convolutional network R-MSFMX that evolved from our R-MSFM to better address the problem of depth estimation.
-Our R-MSFMX takes the first three blocks from ResNet50 instead of ResNet18 in our R-MSFM and  further improves the depth performance.
+Our R-MSFMX takes the first three blocks from ResNet50 instead of ResNet18 in our R-MSFM and  further improves the depth accuracy.
 2. We promote the geometry consistent depth learning for both our R-MSFM and R-MSFMX, which prevents the depth artifacts at object borders and thus generates more consistent depth.
 We denote the models that perform geometry consistent depth estimation by the postfix (GC).

 We show the show the superiority of our R-MSFMX-GC as follows: